 The definition of a summary section is based on specific use cases.
 A summary section can be added to a CDA document that is an open template.
 A summary section can be constructed dynamically or a pre-defined section template can be used.

 A summary section can be user defined.
 For example, a user can decide to create a summary section that lists procedures the patient had in the last six months.
-If the document has sections containing procedures with the relevant procedure dates, the applicable procedures can be rendered in the User Defined Summary Section.
+If the document has sections containing procedures with the relevant procedure dates, the applicable procedures can be rendered in the User Defined Summary Section View.

 A summary section can be a pre-defined section template.
 For example, the Notes Section and the Care Team Sections are pre-defined HL7 C-CDA section templates.
 The Document Summary Section is a pre-defined IHE section template.